 I reflected a bit on my time with Grandma and realized that she had specific tasks for days of the week, so I began to do the same.
 It took my home management plan to a new level and opened time for other activities that I preferred.
 Here are your easy steps to a more organized life plan.

 - Look at your calendar and identify the set-in-stone activities that you and your family are involved in.

-- Think about which of your home management tasks is not getting done at an optimal level.
+- Think about which of your home management tasks are not getting done at an optimal level.